-- Obtain a poster like the ones doctors use for vision test (or you can just make one yourself).
+- Obtain a poster like the ones doctors use for vision tests (or you can just make one yourself).
 Let the children test their vision to see if theirs is good like Moses’ was.

-- Play “follow the leader” and then discuss the fact that Moses was a leader of God’s people.
+- Play “Follow the Leader” and then discuss the fact that Moses was a leader of God’s people.

 - Older children can make up a job description for a good leader for the Israelites.
 Examples: “A leader must be honest, dependable, a hard worker, etc.” Discuss how Moses and then Joshua qualify for the position.